 If a student is offered a CGS-D but decides to take the award to an eligible foreign university (provided they are eligible to do so), they must decline the CGS-D and accept a PGS-D instead.

 Students are to complete their NSERC doctoral application on NSERC’s On-Line System

 For complete instructions, please visit:

 Internal Biology Dept Deadline: Monday, September 25th, 2017.

 The Postdoctoral Fellowships (PDF) Program provides support to a core of the most promising researchers at a pivotal time in their careers.
 The fellowships are also intended to secure a supply of highly qualified Canadians with leading-edge scientific and research skills for Canadian industry, government, and universities.
 NSERC encourages qualified Aboriginal students who are interested in the program to apply.
 The Postdoctoral Fellowships are valued at $40,000 per year for two years.

-Ontario Graduate Scholarships
+Ontario Graduate Fellowships

 Vanier Canada Graduate Scholarships